robert-altmiller/odcs_data_contracts/README.md

 ![data_contract_deploy_template.png](/readme_images/data_contract_deploy_template.png)

 The 'inject_base_params.py' Python script saves yaml template with updated variables as 'data_contract_deploy.yaml' during the CICD pipeline run, and this Databricks workflow 'data_contract_deploy.yaml' is deployed to the Databricks workspace using Databricks Asset Bundles (DABs).

+## How do I verify a successful DABS + CICD deployment?

 After the Github or Gitlab CICD pipeline run finishes a .bundle folder and 2 workflows will be created in the Databricks workspace (see below):